ueewbdy93/wedding-screen/README.md

 # TL;DR with Docker

-1. `docker pull dy93/wedding-screen:latest`
+1. `git clone https://github.com/ueewbdy93/wedding-screen.git && cd wedding-screen`
+2. Build docker image: `docker build . -t wedding-screen`
-2. Prepare 3 folders:
+3. Prepare 3 folders:
   - `images`: put your images into it
   - `config`: put `config.json` into it.
 See [Configuration](#configuration) for detailed information.
   - `db`: empty folder which the db files will created in
-3. `docker run -d -p 5566:5566 -v /PATH/TO/config:/usr/src/app/dist/config -v /PATH/TO/db:/usr/src/app/db -v /PATH/TO/images/:/usr/src/app/src/public/images dy93/wedding-screen`
+4. `docker run -d -p 5566:5566 -v /PATH/TO/config:/usr/src/app/dist/config -v /PATH/TO/db:/usr/src/app/db -v /PATH/TO/images/:/usr/src/app/src/public/images wedding-screen`
-4. Now you can browse the service with your favorite browser at http://localhost:5566 as user and, http://localhost:5566/admin-index.html as admin.
+5. Now you can browse the service with your favorite browser at http://localhost:5566 as user and, http://localhost:5566/admin-index.html as admin.

 # TL;DR with Heroku Deploy